phalcon/blog/data/posts/2015/05/2015-05-08-phalcon-2-0-1-released.md

 - Fixed bug that makes instances returned in `Model::findFirst` to be not completely initialized
 - Added support for general `SELECT ALL/SELECT DISTINCT` in PHQL
-- Added support for “not in” test in Volt
+- Added support for "not in" test in Volt
 - `Phalcon\Debug\Dump`
 -- Renamed method `var()` to `variable()`
 -- Renamed method `vars()` to `variables()`